Medical questions & health advice by board certified doctors

-"In a tubal pregnancy, does a sac form in the uterus even if there is no baby in the uterus?
+"In a tubal pregnancy, does a sac form in the uterus even if there is no baby in the uterus?"

 I went in for an ultrasound and found out I was about 4 1/2 weeks pregnant but the nurse didn't see anything in the sac.
 She said she thoughtvi was to early and rescheduled me for another one in three weeks.
 Is it possible to have a tubal pregnancy AND have a placental sack in the uterus?

 However, if you have a singleton, or in other words your are pregnant with only one baby, and the ultrasound technician saw a forming placenta in the uterus, then you do not have an ectopic pregnancy.
 I agree that is potentially too early for them to see the details inside your developing placenta.
 Therefore, I wouldn't make much of what they found yet.
 What you need, is blood test to look for beta hCG which is the hormone that is released by the placenta when you become pregnant.
 In addition, you will need another ultrasound in an additional four weeks.
 If you develop bleeding, or any other abnormal feelings such as abdominal pain, cramping, or nausea and vomiting, then you should schedule an appointment immediately with your OB/GYN or head straight to the emergency room for further evaluation.
 Vaginal bleeding and pelvic pain are the symptoms that go along with an ectopic pregnancy and should not be ignored as an ectopic pregnancy can be potentially fatal.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.